rakeshmadasi304/Potato-Leaf-Disease-Prediction-Using-Deep-Learning/README.md

 #### Model Deployment and Inference:
    - Following the completion of model training and evaluation, the trained model is saved to enable seamless deployment and inference on new images for classification purposes.
-To facilitate this process, a user-friendly Streamlit application is developed and deployed on the Hugging Face platform.
+To facilitate this process, a user-friendly Streamlit application is developed and deployed.
    - This application empowers users to upload new images and obtain real-time classification results, providing a convenient interface for leveraging the model's capabilities in practical scenarios.

 <br />